NeneWang/Concept-Logs/pages/Schedule-Objective Approach.md

 		- Algorithms Mastery
 		- Study Books Learning
 		- Reading Papers
-		- Creating Replicas of Open Source tools used at your company for fun and true mastery -
+		- Ture Libraries MAstery: Creating Replicas of Open Source tools used at your company for fun and true mastery -
 	-